yahoo/TensorFlowOnSpark/README.md

 pip install tensorflowonspark
 ```

 For distributed clusters, please see our [wiki site](../../wiki) for detailed documentation for specific environments, such as our getting started guides for [single-node Spark Standalone](https://github.com/yahoo/TensorFlowOnSpark/wiki/GetStarted_Standalone), [YARN clusters](../../wiki/GetStarted_YARN) and [AWS EC2](../../wiki/GetStarted_EC2).
+Note: the Windows operating system is not currently supported due to [this issue](https://github.com/yahoo/TensorFlowOnSpark/issues/36).

 ## Usage